transposit-connectors/amazon_review_scraper/README.md

 `Amazon Scrape`: The function to run to run the app.
 Returns the url of the Google sheet it made for you.

-`create_sheet`: A call to create a new Google Sheet with the product url in the title.

-`get_reviews`: Returns the dataset of the Apify scraper.

 `scrape_reviews`: Calls the Apify scraper to scrape the given url.

 `sheets_copy`: Copies the scraped data into a Google Sheet.